How Long is it Safe to Carry a Baby in a Carrier?

 Type of Carrier

-Technically, the type of carrier isn't necessarily a factor, however it is important that it is Hip Dysplasia Institute-approved and follows safety regulations.
-That said, there are a few aspects of different carriers that may impact comfort during prolonged wearing:
+Technically, the type of carrier isn't necessarily a factor; however, it is important that it is Hip Dysplasia Institute-approved, follows safety regulations, and suits your baby’s developmental stage and readiness to be worn.
+There are, however, a few aspects of different carriers that may impact comfort during prolonged wearing:

-- Slings or wraps may need more frequent adjusting.
+- Ring Slings and Wraps may need more frequent adjusting.
 As your little one grows, you may also find that baby-wearing in a wrap or sling for a long time puts strain on your back and shoulders due to lack of a waist belt or lack of lumber support.

-- Buckle wraps or soft structured carriers are usually more suitable for long baby-wearing periods, as they're less likely to need adjusting and they provide parents with better back and shoulder support.
+- Buckle wraps or soft structured carriers are usually more suitable for longer periods of babywearing, as they're less likely to need adjusting and they provide parents with better back and shoulder support.

 Baby-Wear Safely for as Long as You Like

-From our Ring Sling and Buckle Wrap to the Buckle Carrier, all of our designs are CPSIA and ASTM-compliant and acknowledged as "Hip-Healthy" by the Hip Dysplasia Institute.
+From our Ring Sling and Aerial Buckle Wrap to the Aerial Buckle Carrier, all of our designs are CPSIA and ASTM-compliant and acknowledged as 'Hip-Healthy' by the Hip Dysplasia Institute.
 To keep your baby comfortable, they're made with breathable, temperature-regulating natural materials like 100% linen or our custom CloudBlend™ blend.

 Whether your baby likes to spend hours in the carrier or is constantly in and out, any one of our carriers will support you throughout your baby-wearing journey!